-Measured by these scales I've wasted some natural abilities.
+By such standard gauges of success, I've fallen short.
+Measured by these scales, I've wasted some natural abilities.
 Some might even say that I've thrown my life away.

 Thrown my life away?
 It might seem so.
 Yet, I'm here today to tell you that I don't feel that way.
-If the Lord endowed me with particular talents and abilities He did so for Kingdom reasons.
+If the Lord endowed me with particular talents and abilities, He did so for Kingdom reasons.
 He knew where He wanted me to use them in Kingdom business.
 That's what I've tried to do.